Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 Common mistakes

 • Not accounting for state tax.
-A $5k raise in California is taxed differently than a $5k raise in Texas (no state income tax).
-Federal tax is uniform but state stacks on top can vary your real take-home by 10%+.
+A $5k raise in California is taxed very differently than the identical $5k raise in Texas or Florida (no state income tax at all).
+Federal tax is uniform nationally, but state tax stacked on top can change your real take-home by 5-13%+ depending on where you live.

 • Confusing percentage of salary with percentage of take-home.
-A 5% raise on gross is NOT a 5% increase in take-home, because tax bands compress higher income.
-Take-home percentage increases are typically 1-2pp lower than gross percentage increases.
+A 5% raise on gross is NOT a 5% increase in take-home, because higher marginal rates and FICA eat a larger share of the increase than they do of your base salary.
+Take-home percentage increases typically run somewhat lower than the gross percentage increase.

-• Forgetting that raise compounds for future years.
-Annual raises compound.
-5% × 5 years = 27.6% cumulative (not 25%) due to compounding.
+• Forgetting that raises compound for future years.
+Annual raises compound: 5% raises for 5 years running is 27.6% cumulative, not 25%, because each year's raise applies to an already-larger base.
 Long-term salary trajectories are very sensitive to early-career raise rates.

 What this calculator doesn't cover